SUSE/alp-test-env/README.md

 previously created VMs and associated resources.

 TODO:
+  * Dynamically figure out latest Build or Snapshot image and download that, exposing via a generic symlink so that VM creation workflow can be agnostic of image version.
+  * Finish off support for kvm_encrypted VM type.
   * After bringing up ALP VMs mount extra disks on specified mount points
     * The default is to add an extra disk that will replace the existing /home subvolume.